Gum Disease Can Kill

 Research from Finland has found a link between gum disease and different types of cancer, and that the oral bacterium Treponema denticola may be responsible for gastrointestinal cancers.
 As published in the International Journal of Cancer, an analysis of almost 70,000 adults over a 10-year period found a strong association between gum disease and pancreatic cancer.
 In another study at Langone Health's Perlmutter Cancer Center, after controlling for potential effects from smoking, alcohol, and body mass index, researchers found that three types of oral bacteria are linked to two fatal forms of esophageal cancer.
 There is also evidence that specific types of oral microbiota that cause gum disease are associated with head and neck cancer.

 See your dentist regularly, have frequent cleanings, and implement an oral care routine to help balance your oral microbiome.
-You should clean your teeth in the proper order, starting with flossing (use small floss picks or regular floss), followed by brushing (electric toothbrushes including the 30 Second Smile are recommended), an interdental brush, and an electric oral water irrigator like the Hydrofloss, proven to remove subgingival plaque (below the gum line).
+You should clean your teeth in the proper order, starting with flossing (use small floss picks or regular floss), followed by brushing, an interdental brush, and an electric oral water irrigator like the Hydro Floss (proven to remove subgingival plaque).
 I also recommend tooth powders including Good Gums and Theraneem.

-Maintaining good gum health, and using healing mouthwashes and oral probiotics can help prevent, and even reverse gum disease, lowering the risk of Alzheimer's disease, and cancer.
+A comprehensive oral care routine, and using healing mouthwashes and oral probiotics can help prevent or even reverse gum disease, lowering the risk of Alzheimer's disease, diabetes, cardiovascular disease, and cancer.